karthikbandi18/Gmail-Account-Creation-Using-Java-Selenium-TestNG/README.md

 The exact ExcelUtils.java and TestNG test script templates?

-Let me know!

-You said:
-Total Information to keep in readme file

-ChatGPT said:
-Absolutely, Karthik!
-Below is the complete and tailored README.md file content for your project:

-markdown
-Copy
-Edit
 # 📧 Gmail Account Creation Using Java + Selenium + TestNG

 This project automates the **Gmail account creation process** using **Selenium WebDriver**, **TestNG**, and **Excel-based Data-Driven Framework**.
 It reads multiple sets of user registration data from an Excel file and automates form submission for each set using Java and Apache POI.